jrxrs/thesandbox/OCPJ7P.md

   * Stack can hold only primitives and object references.
   * Classes and Objects are stored in the heap.

+The stack and the heap are key to how parameter passing works in Java, basically passing parameters means copying stack values:
+  * A copy of an object reference value
+  * A copy of a primitive value

 # Object-Orientated Design Principles #

 ## Interfaces ##